pewi21/gw2browser/COMPILE.md

 * Install git by using this command.
   You can skip this step if you have already install git.

+  for Debian and it's derivative

       sudo apt install git git-gui

+  for ArchLinux and it's derivative

+      sudo pacman -S git git-gui

 * Use this command to install required library and tools.

+  for Debian and it's derivative

       sudo apt install build-essential codeblocks cmake cmake-gui libwebp-dev libglew-dev libopenal-dev libmpg123-dev libvorbis-dev libogg-dev libfreetype6 libfreetype6-dev libtinyxml2-dev libglm-dev

+  for ArchLinux and it's derivative

+      sudo pacman -S gcc codeblocks cmake libwebp glew openal mpg123 libvorbis libogg freetype2 tinyxml2 glm

 #### Getting the source code: